fork52/Sudoku-Solver/README.md

 ## Future Work

-Will be experimenting with some other heuristics as I learn more and I'll be updating the code.
+Will be experimenting with some other heuristics as I learn more and I'll keep updating the code.

 ## License